-

 remoteName

-string Required The name of this data stream in your own system. metric
+string Required The human readable name of the data stream in your local environment.
+This is used as a display name for the corresponding EnergyID meter. metric

 ,naturalGasImport